kemzeb/habiter/README.md

 `list` subcommand allows for the printing of all existing habits within the record.
 Its functionality can be extended using the following option:

-- `-v, --verbose` for listing all habits + their attributes within the record
+- `-l, --less` for listing only the habit names in the record

-The following provides an example of this optional argument in use:
+The following provides an example of the list command in action:

 ```
-➜  habiter list -v
+➜  habiter list
 Habit + Attributes                    Value
 -------------------                   -----
 [mirror-writing]